dessant/search-by-image/README.md

 ## License

-Copyright (C) 2017-2018 Armin Sebastian
+Copyright (c) 2017-2018 Armin Sebastian

-This software is released under the terms of the GNU General Public License v3.0.
+Search by Image is released under the terms of the GNU General Public License v3.0.
-Please refer to the LICENSE file.
+See the [LICENSE](LICENSE) file for further information.